flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 ## Graphics

 The drawings on the screen are produced by a proprietary chip called **Video Display Processor** or 'VDP'.
-Internally, it shares the same design as the Texas Instrument TMS9918 (used in the SG-1000) [@graphics-texas], though it has been enhanced with features which we will discuss in the following sections.
+Internally, it shares the same design as the Texas Instruments TMS9918 (used in the SG-1000) [@graphics-texas], though it has been enhanced with features which we will discuss in the following sections.

 ### Organising the content

 ![Memory architecture of the VDP.](_diagrams/vdp.png)

 Connected to the VDP are **16 KB of Video RAM** (VRAM), which only the VDP can access using a **16-bit data bus** (Sega modified the original design to access two memory chips with 8-bit buses simultaneously [@cpu-service]).
-If you look at the motherboard picture again, you'll notice that both RAM and VRAM chips are roughly the same, except that VRAM uses the chip model ending in '20', which offer lower latency [@cpu-nec].
+If you look at the motherboard picture again, you'll notice that both RAM and VRAM chips are roughly the same, except that VRAM uses the chip model ending in '20', which offers lower latency [@cpu-nec].

 For the Master System, VRAM houses everything the VDP requires for rendering (except Colour RAM).
 The CPU fills VRAM by writing to specific VDP registers, which in turn forward the values to VRAM.
 Since the VDP is accessed through I/O ports, the CPU must use `IN` and `OUT` instructions.